annivel/FarmTask/README.md

 # FarmTask
 The main goal of this task is the implementation of the Farm image with the animals: Dog and Sheep.

-This project is implemented such as technologies and libraries as:
+This project is implemented such as technologies as:

   - Java
   - Maven